xiproject/speak/README.md

 ## Caveats

 - On OS X, `speak` uses the built in voices.
 - On Linux, `speak` uses Festival if it is installed.
-If not, you can opt-in to using Google TTS.
+If not, you can opt-in to using Google TTS which requires VLC to be installed.